Glossary

 Quick Payoff Tip

-One‑sentence hack to accelerate debt reduction: round up every payment to the nearest $50 and throw the extra at principal.
+A simple technique to accelerate debt reduction: round up every payment to the nearest $50 and apply the extra amount to the principal.

 Synonyms: payment rounding, micro-extra.